llamouth/age-calculator/README.md

 # How to Use
 1. Open the index.html file in a web browser.

-2. Select your birthdate using the date input field.
+2. Select your birthdate using the date dropwdown menu.

 3. Click the "Calculate" button to see the calculated age.